kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 70: January 31, 2020

+**Today's Progress**: Continued The Modern React Bootcamp.
+Worked on simple projects like RandoGame and started section 7.
+Reviewed about events and state in React.

+**Thoughts**: I was taken a summer course and today was the last and I passed it. yay!
+Good things are coming hopefully!!

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/react-bootcamp-code/commit/d374eecfee067d473e43ca1903d04d0645eea1d6)

+---

 ### Day 69: January 30, 2020

 **Today's Progress**: Continued The Modern React Bootcamp.
 Finished section 6.